JeminInformationTechnology/Aboutus/README.md

 Jemin Information Technology is otherwise known as JIT is a product based Org.

+It  is  one of  the  Best  Research  Organization  with

+Many  Cloud   computing   ,  and   software   Technologies.

+This  Organization  is  also  concenterated  in   Operating  System  Research...

+JIT  focused  on   client  satisfaction by  improving  existing

+Technologies  and  Inventing  new  Technologies.

 Jemin Information Technology(JIT) is focused on Advanced Software Development, WebDesign, Developing utilities, WebPublishing ,Cloud computing , and Client Services.
 JIT provides information technology, software engineering , research , and Quality Analysis.